 There are various ways you can install Atom:

 - Install Atom using Snap (suitable for all Snap enabled Linux distributions)

 - Install Atom using DEB/RPM (suitable for Ubuntu and Fedora based distributions)

 - Install Atom using PPA (suitable for Ubuntu based distributions and using 32-bit system)

 sudo snap install atom --classic

-Snap packages are huge in size and the installed application is often slower at
+Snap packages are huge in size and the installed application is often slower at start up.

 This is why I recommend the DEB application over the Snap version available in the Software Center.

 Atom can be easily installed using the DEB file available from its website.

 Do note that this DEB installation file is for the 64-bit systems only.
 So if you have an older system, please check if you have a 32-bit system or a 64-bit system.